p≡p foundation's approach

 For user documentation on p≡p for Android and Outlook, check the p≡p security documentation.

-This Android, iOS and Outlook software is created by p≡p security, a commercial entity (incorporated in Switzerland and Luxembourg), implementing and shipping p≡p end-user software.
+This Android, iOS and Outlook software is created by p≡p security, a commercial entity (incorporated in Switzerland and Luxembourg), implementing and shipping p≡p end-user software including professional support.
 Enigmail is a community project supported by all p≡p entities, including the foundation.

 For more information about p≡p security, visit pep.security.